Academic Regulations and Graduation Requirements: Common Advising Questions

 Any student who wishes to earn study-abroad credit during the academic year must arrange to do so through the Office of International Studies.
 Study-abroad credit may not be earned while a student is on a leave of absence, unless the credit is earned during the summer.
 Such credit must be preapproved by the Wesleyan department that will grant the credit.
 Students on study abroad pay Wesleyan tuition and are eligible for financial aid.
 Grades earned while on study abroad are reflected on the Wesleyan transcript.
 Study-abroad semesters are not considered “in residence” semesters for purposes of graduation.

 Does Wesleyan offer summer courses?

-Students may earn summer credit at Wesleyan through the Wesleyan Summer Session, Graduate Liberal Studies Program (GLSP), Wesleyan independent study, and Wesleyan education in the field.
-These credits must be pre-approved, and student may earn a maximum of two credits each summer to be posted to their Wesleyan University transcripts.
+Students may earn summer credit at Wesleyan through the Wesleyan Summer Sessions, Graduate Liberal Studies Program (GLSP), Wesleyan independent study, Wesleyan Education in the Field, and/or CSPL internship.
+These credits must be pre-approved.

 What is the “Wesleyan Summer Session”?

-In June-July, the University offers the Wesleyan Summer Session.
+Wesleyan offers two Summer Sessions, one that begins in late May and the other that begins in early July.
 Credit earned through the Summer Session is eligible to count toward the graduation requirement.
-Participation in the Summer Session does not count toward the residency requirement.
-The Summer Session does not constitute an academic semester at Wesleyan.
-All students in the Summer Session are subject to Wesleyan academic and non-academic policy, and are also subject to Summer Session policies.
-A Wesleyan undergraduate who earns credit for two Summer Session courses may not count toward the graduation requirement any other academic credit taken during the same summer.
-Courses taken during the Summer Session are subject to the same academic regulations as courses taken during the regular academic year.
+Participation in either or both Summer Sessions does not count toward the residency requirement, as neither session constitutes an academic semester at Wesleyan.
+All students in the Summer Sessions are subject to Wesleyan academic and non-academic policy, and are also subject to Summer Session policies.
+Courses taken during the Summer Sessions are subject to the same academic regulations as courses taken during the regular academic year.